cathalgarvey/dna2way/Readme.md

 by Cathal Garvey; implementation is AGPL, concept is public domain.
 Please let me know if this is useful, and I'd appreciate attribution.

+### Contains
+* A python module with simple tests when run as a script
+* A Go library with tests.

 ### Concept
 Hashing functions are handy for dealing with data; they let you see when you've seen a piece of data before without requiring you to compare painstakingly